Fab rooms and breakfasts

 Hosts Martin and Melanie are noted for being supremely welcoming and for their generous breakfasts.
 Martin is a coffee-maker worthy of barrister status and his scrambled eggs are legendary.
 Melanie makes our popular granola and muesli which guests often ask the recipe for.
 She also creates her own marmalade and jams, as well as a variety of seasonal compotes using ingredients sourced locally or from the garden.
 Bread is from one of our excellent local artisan bakers.Breakfast is around the kitchen table or, if the weather is good, outside on the terrace at the back of the house under umbrellas.
 All dietary requirements are catered for, even canine, so thinks Willow our Italian greyhound, whippet cross.

-In the heart of the Somerset countryside
+On the edge of town and in the heart of beautiful Somerset countryside

 Ellesmere is very much a family house and has a lovely friendly feel.
 The house was built in the 19th-century by an industrialist who also created Ellesmere's twin property next door for his family to be together yet apart.
 You can still see the traces of his legacy - a small, carved wooden door is in the kitchen where the butcher would leave his deliveries.
 Much of the door furniture is original as is the stained glass above the front door and there is a still-working servants bell - excellent for persuading children to come downstairs.
 Melanie, a journalist by training, and Martin, a long-time exhibitor at the Chelsea Flower Show with his pots and follies, have maintained the house's original ethos and offer a warm welcome all year round.
 Their aim is for everyone to have as happy and comfortable stay as possible and to make people feel at home.